 So far all had gone well, the only unfortunate episode being the mining of the Force 'A' destroyer Gallant.
 The damaged destroyer was towed by the destroyer Mohawk to Malta, where it was later bombed and had to be run aground, the wreck being cannibalised for spares.

 The Axis air forces then made a concerted effort to destroy Illustrious before she could be repaired.
-Illustrious and Essex were hit on 16 January in a raid by 44 Ju 87 dive-bombers, which were escorted by 10 Macchi C.202 and 10 Fiat CR.42 single-seat fighters and 20 Messerschmitt Bf 110 two-seat fighters.
+Illustrious and Essex were hit on 16 January in a raid by 44 Ju 87 dive-bombers, which were escorted by 10 Macchi C.202 single-engined monoplane and 10 Fiat CR.42 single-engined biplane fighters, all of the single-seat type, and 20 Messerschmitt Bf 110 twin-engined two-seat fighters.
 Bombs exploding in Grand Harbour killed numerous fish, which were collected after the raid and eaten by the besieged Maltese.
 Illustrious was not damaged to any further extent, but a bomb exploded in Essex's engine room, killing 15 men and wounding 23 more.
 There was another heavy air raid on 17 January, and Illustrious was again hit by an air raid on the following day.
-Illustrious was not damaged by the final major attack on 19 January and, after the completion temporary repairs, departed Malta on 23 January, leaving its Fairey Fulmar fighters for the defence of the island.
+Illustrious was not damaged by the final major attack on 19 January and, after the completion temporary repairs, departed Malta on 23 January, leaving its Fairey Fulmar single-engined fighters for the defence of the island.
 Illustrious was able to complete additional repairs after reaching Alexandria on 25 January, but restoration of full combat effectiveness required passage to the USA for extensive dockyard repairs.